nlmixr2/nlmixr2/README.md

 ## R package installation

-Installation nlmixr2 itself is easiest in R-4.3.x because no further compilation is required and all supporting packages are available.
+Installation nlmixr2 itself is easiest the latest version of R because no further compilation is required and all supporting packages are available.
 From R, run:

 ``` r
 install.packages("nlmixr2",dependencies = TRUE)